Morris County School of Technology: Academy for Sports Medicine

 Started in 2014, this program focuses on teaching students about physiology and exercise sciences, preparing them for work as physical trainers or medical professionals in athletics.
-As of 2019, Sports Medicine students will attend Roxbury High School.
+As of 2019, Sports Medicine students attend Roxbury High School.
+Twelfth grade students can attend a dual enrollment program at the County College of Morris or can complete a set of capstone coursework.

+Academy for Biotechnology

+The Academy for Biotechnology prepares students for careers in medical and scientific laboratory environments.
+The academy was originally at Mountain Lakes High School, but moved to the Denville campus in 2020.
+Students in this academy learn essential lab techniques, bioethics, experimental design, research, and engineering and design principles.
+Twelfth-grade students can attend a dual enrollment program at the County College of Morris or can complete a capstone project.

 Athletics

 The Morris Tech Devils compete in the Northwest Jersey Athletic Conference, which is comprised of public and private high schools in Morris, Sussex and Warren counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 656 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.

 In 2005, the school debuted its first sport programs.
 The sports that were offered were cross country, boys and girls soccer, girls volleyball, boys and girls basketball, bowling, cheerleading, baseball, softball and golf.
 As of 2011, the cheerleading program was suspended due to budget cuts.

 As of 2018-19 the sports offered include: Fall - Girls and Boys Cross Country, Girls and Boys Soccer, and Girls Volleyball / Winter - Girls and Boys Basketball, and Coed Bowling / Spring- Baseball, Softball, Boys and Girls Golf.